 Sandra Musumeci brings an impressive professional pedigree, a wealth of practical experience, and tremendous versatility to RSHC, having successfully practiced as a prosecutor and defense attorney, in criminal and civil contexts, and in the public and private sectors.
 Equally at ease drafting a brief, advocating to a jury, or presenting to executives or government officials, she brings a strategic and practical approach to problem-solving, and she possesses a winning combination of sound judgment, an innate sense of justice, and a tireless work ethic.

-Sandy’s practice encompasses both criminal defense work and general litigation.
-She represents companies, individuals, and not-for-profit organizations in a range of matters, including government investigations, internal investigations, regulatory inquiries, and business disputes.
+Sandy’s practice encompasses criminal defense work, general litigation, and corporate counseling.
+She represents companies, individuals, educational institutions, and not-for-profit organizations in a range of matters, including government, internal, and Title IX investigations, regulatory inquiries, and business disputes.
 Her clients include corporations looking to uncover and remediate staff misconduct and colleges and universities defending their administrative processes in discrimination and Title IX litigations.
-She also proactively counsels clients regarding risk management and mitigation involving a range of compliance and emerging issues.
+She also proactively counsels clients regarding risk management and mitigation involving a range of compliance and emerging issues, including those related to employment, sexual misconduct and harassment, and discrimination.

 Before her most recent public service, Sandy was a partner at a major international law firm, where she represented organizations in complex commercial disputes and advised companies and individuals in criminal, governmental, and internal investigations and proceedings.
 She also maintained an active pro bono practice representing inmates in civil rights cases and helping domestic violence victims obtain lawful immigration status.